The Operations Centre allows you to:

 training, Sergeant Bernard R. Cooper was placed into Second

-Aleutian Islands, Alaska to face the Japanese but the enemy retreated after they arrived.
+Company, First Regiment (2-1).
+He and his comrades were soon on the USA liberty ship Nathaniel Wyeth soon bound for the Aleutian Islands, Alaska to face the Japanese but the enemy retreated after they arrived.
 Once back to the US, they soon headed east to Casablanca then Naples, Italy.

 It was in Italy where Sergeant Cooper had his first taste of battle on Monte La Difensa.
 In a letter he wrote enroute back from the Aleutian Islands, his strength and courage came through in his following words: “I followed with interest just how I felt at all times…and I didn’t feel a thing!”.
 Sergeant Cooper concluded it was the same for him even during the battles he faced in Italy,